Types of Membership

 Membership Year & Fees

 The membership year

-The BUG membership year runs from 1 July to 30 June for all members unless their membership fee is paid through their Cycling NSW membership, in which case it reflects their Cycling NSW membership year.
+The BUG membership year runs from 1 July to 30 June and the fee is $10 per year.

-The BUG receives a rebate for each member that obtains/ maintains Cycling NSW membership and nominates the BUG as their cycling organisation.
+The BUG receives a rebate for each member who obtains/maintains Cycling NSW membership and nominates the BUG as their cycling organisation.
 No additional membership fee is then levied by the BUG.